bonami/collections/docs/enum.md

 $redColor = Color::create(Color::RED);
 ```

-For inconvenience we can add static constructors that will simplify Enum usage.
+For more convinient instancing, we can add static constructors that will simplify Enum usage.
 ```php
 use Bonami\Collection\Enum;